fmarino-ipzs/eid-it-wallet-docs/docs/en/credential-issuer-entity-configuration.rst

   * - **notification_endpoint**
     - It MUST be an HTTPs URL indicating the notification endpoint.
 See Section 11.2.3 of [`OpenID4VCI`_].
   * - **authorization_servers**
     - OPTIONAL.
-Array of strings, where each string is an identifier of the OAuth 2.0 Authorization Server (as defined in [:rfc:`8414`]) the PID/(Q)EAA Provider relies on for authorization.
-If this parameter is omitted, the entity providing the PID/(Q)EAA Provider is also acting as the Authorization Server.
+Array of strings, where each string is an identifier of the OAuth 2.0 Authorization Server (as defined in [:rfc:`8414`]) the Credential Issuer relies on for authorization.
+If this parameter is omitted, the entity providing the Credential Issuer is also acting as the Authorization Server.
   * - **display**
     - See `OpenID4VCI`_ Section 11.2.3.
 Array of objects containing display language properties.
 The parameters that MUST be included are:

-        - **name**: String value of a display name for the PID/(Q)EAA Provider.
+        - **name**: String value of a display name for the Credential Issuer.
         - **locale**: String value that identifies the language of this object represented as a language tag taken from values defined in *BCP47* :rfc:`5646`.
 There MUST be only one object for each language identifier.

   * - **credential_configurations_supported**
-    - JSON object that outlines the details of the Credential supported by the PID/(Q)EAA Provider.
+    - JSON object that outlines the details of the Credential supported by the Credential Issuer.
 It includes a list of name/value pairs, where each name uniquely identifies a specific supported Credential.
-This identifier is utilized to inform the Wallet Instance which Credential can be provided by the PID/(Q)EAA Provider.
+This identifier is utilized to inform the Wallet Instance which Credential can be provided by the Credential Issuer.
 The associated value within the object MUST contain metadata specific to that Credential, as defined following.
 See `OpenID4VCI`_ Sections 11.2.3 and A.3.2.

         - **format**: String identifying the format of this Credential.
 The PID/(Q)EAA MUST support the value string "*dc+sd-jwt*" in case of SD-JWT VC (See `OpenID4VCI`_ Section A.3.1.) and "*mso_mdoc*" in case of mdoc (see `OpenID4VCI`_ Section A.2.1.).
         - **scope**: JSON String identifying the supported *scope* value.
 The Wallet Instance MUST use this value in the Pushed Authorization Request.
 Scope values MUST be the entire set or a subset of the *scope* values in the *scopes_supported* parameter of the Authorization Server.
 [See `OpenID4VCI`_ Section 11.2.3].
         - **cryptographic_binding_methods_supported**: JSON Array of case sensitive strings that identify the representation of the cryptographic key material that the issued Credential is bound to.
-The PID/(Q)EAA Provider MUST support the value "*jwk*" for "dc+sd-jwt" format and "*cose_key*" for "mso_mdoc".
+The Credential Issuer MUST support the value "*jwk*" for "dc+sd-jwt" format and "*cose_key*" for "mso_mdoc".
-        - **credential_signing_alg_values_supported**: JSON Array of case sensitive strings that identify the algorithms that the PID/(Q)EAA Provider MUST support to sign the issued Credential.
+        - **credential_signing_alg_values_supported**: JSON Array of case sensitive strings that identify the algorithms that the Credential Issuer MUST support to sign the issued Credential.
 See Section :ref:`algorithms:cryptographic algorithms` for more details.
-        - **proof_types_supported**: JSON object which provides detailed information about the key proof(s) supported by the PID/(Q)EAA Provider.
+        - **proof_types_supported**: JSON object which provides detailed information about the key proof(s) supported by the Credential Issuer.
 It consists of a list of name/value pairs, where each name uniquely identifies a supported proof type.
-The PID/(Q)EAA Provider MUST support at least "*jwt*" as defined in `OpenID4VCI`_ Section 8.2.
+The Credential Issuer MUST support at least "*jwt*" as defined in `OpenID4VCI`_ Section 8.2.
 The value associated with each name/value pair is a JSON object containing metadata related to the key proof.
-The PID/(Q)EAA Provider MUST support at least the parameter **proof_signing_alg_values_supported** which MUST be a JSON Array of case sensitive strings that identify the supported algorithms (see Section :ref:`algorithms:cryptographic algorithms` for more details about the supported algorithms).
+The Credential Issuer MUST support at least the parameter **proof_signing_alg_values_supported** which MUST be a JSON Array of case sensitive strings that identify the supported algorithms (see Section :ref:`algorithms:cryptographic algorithms` for more details about the supported algorithms).
         - **display**: Array of objects containing display language properties.
 The parameters that MUST be included are:

                 - **name**: String value of a display name for the Credential.